inclement/inclem.net/content/290415-python-on-android.rst

 sensor data, creating notifications, vibrating, pausing and restarting, or just about anything else.
 Kivy takes care of the essentials for you, but many of these are things you'll still want to manage yourself from Python.
-For this reason, we have the `PyJNIus
+For this reason we have the `PyJNIus
 <https://github.com/kivy/pyjnius>`__ project, also developed under the
-Kivy organisation, which automatically wraps Java code in a python interface.
+Kivy organisation, which automatically wraps Java code in a Python interface.

 As a simple example, here's the Python code to have an Android device